FAQ

 • Oregon Health Authority (OHA)

 To participate in HOP, you must be at least 18 years old.
-If you would like to participate in genetic screening, you must have an Oregon address to receive a HOP kit in the mail.

 To join HOP, you will need access to a smartphone or computer:

-Step 1: Download the Healthy Oregon Project app from the Google Play Store or Apple App Store or navigate to the ‘Login’ button at the top of the website page.
+Step 1: Download the Healthy Oregon Project app from the Google Play Store or Apple App Store, or navigate to the ‘Login’ button at the top of the website page.

 Step 2: Create a secure account with your email.
 Then, review and sign the electronic consent form.